Creating since birth

 Quirky

-According to the Myers-Briggs Type Indicator®, I am an INTJ (Assertive) personality (as are about 2% of the general population).
-As such, I will stand by what I believe is right, and unless proven otherwise, I will not back down.
-I am also an imaginative and strategic thinker/problem solver with a keen desire for knowledge; I am independent and decisive, hard-working and determined, open-minded and self-confident.
+According to the Myers-Briggs Type Indicator®, I am an INTJ (Assertive) personality — as are about 2% of the general population but about 25% of design professionals.
+I am an imaginative and strategic thinker/problem solver with a keen desire for knowledge; I am independent and decisive, hard-working and determined, open-minded and self-confident.

-I really like bacon (I guess that’s not so quirky … ), and it doesn’t matter to me which side of the keyboard the mouse is on.
+I really like bacon (I guess that’s not so quirky … ), and it doesn’t matter to me as to which side of the keyboard the mouse is on.